TaiDOmi/TTB-course/h4 ToTheMoon.md

   - True
     - The consume of electricity is huge (173,42 terawatts 2020-2021).
 If mining bitcoin was a country it would be the 27th biggest energy consumer that year.
 And this was only Bitcoin.
 - A crypto coin will remain its value as long as there is a talk about it in the Internet.
-  - Not true
-    - Not possbile to predict what will happen to the value in the future.
-    -
+  - The value of a crypto currency is determined by demand and supply not the amount of talk which can be either positive or negative.
 - Your money is yours forever unless you give them to a scammer, or get hacked, or the hard-drive where your walllet is fails, or forget your password.
   - Most likely true
-    - Cryptos are pretty much safe from hacking because of the blockchain technology but wallets and
+    - Cryptos are pretty much safe from hacking because of the blockchain technology but wallets and crypto exchanges can be attacked (like Mt.
+Gox 2014: 850.000 Bitcoins stolen).
+    - In a theory if one would get over the half of networks mining power (51 %  attack), the transaction history could be modified.
+    - In an extreme scenario of global power outage and networkd shutdown would also make crypto system to fail but still your cryptos would be still yours when power goes back.
 -  Cryptos are very volatile: Can triple its value overnight or lose all its value if someone with an influence tweets about it, or a country bans it.
-  - True
+  - Not true completely
+  - While cryptos are very volatile, a crypto will not lose all its value even if someone with a big influence tweets about it.
+It can have of course impact to the price.
 -  It's money that should be hoarded forever
--  Most of the Roge coin has already been mined and need a lot of CPU power to mine
-  -
+    - Not possible to predict what will happen to the value of a certain coin in the future.
+    - Like any investing instrument I think you should have a strategy about how long will you hold it.
+What is the price that makes you happy and let's you live financially free life.